nodinnerbeforedessert/nodinnerbeforedessert.github.io/_posts/2025-01-18-saving-for-later.md

 [Almond Bundt Cake](https://www.plainchicken.com/amaretto-cake) - this was really good.<br>

 [Pumpkin Cookies](https://wwww.sugarandsoul.com/4-ingredient-pumpkin-chocolate-chip-cookies) - these came out amazing with my homemade cake mix turned gluten free.<br>
+DEC 2025 UPDATE<br>
+I have since started making them with:<br>
+15 oz pumpkin<br>
+1/4 C oil<br>
+1 egg<br>
+1 box King Arthur Gluten Free Yellow Cake mix<br>
+1 1/2 tsp cinnamon<br>
+1 tsp ginger<br>
+1/2 tsp cloves<br>
+1/2 tsp nutmeg<br>
+~1 C chocolate chips<br>
+350 degrees for 15 minutes <br>
+These seriously stick to the pan so I decided to just use parchment paper and after baking move the parchment paper with cookies still on it to the counter to make the next batch.
+Then peel the cookies off once they've cooled.
+They also go weirdly soggy - so it's best to leave them in the open air for a few hours before serving time or just always. <br>

 [Pumpkin Pie Bars](https://www.ifyougiveablondeakitchen.com/easy-pumpkin-pie-bars/) - these were good but not as popular.<br>

 [Coffee Cake](https://www.kingarthurbaking.com/recipes/cinnamon-streusel-coffee-cake-recipe)<br>